SouthGreenPlatform/genoring/DEVEL.md

   - "restore.pl" will be called on the local system when a backup should be restored.
 The first argument provided is the backup machine name.
-  - "restore_<service_name>.sh" will be called on the corresponding container when a backup shoud be restored to let the module manage/generate its backup restoration.
+  - "restore_<service_name>.sh" will be called on the corresponding container when a backup should be restored to let the module manage/generate its backup restoration.
 The first argument provided is the backup machine name.
   - "start.pl" will be called on the local system when the GenoRing is started.
   - "state.pl" will be called on the local system when the status of the module